 An iterative update on the existing Sony Xperia Z3, the next-gen flagship has been restricted to Sony’s homeland since launch but could be the star of a New Delhi-based launch event next week, according to TalkAndroid.

 The announcement in question has been penciled in for next Tuesday, May 26, with the eagerly awaited handset expected to be confirmed for an international rollout.

 Although the Z4 is expected to be the star of the show, given the water-themed nature of the Indian event invite, it has been suggested that the Sony Xperia M4 Aqua could also make an appearance.

-Continuing Sony’s trend for 6-month smartphone cycles, the Z4 debut last month as a minor improvement over the Z3.
+Continuing Sony’s trend for 6-month smartphone cycles,

 Retaining its predecessor’s 5.2-inch, 1080p Full HD display, 20.7-megapixel primary camera and 3GB of RAM, the Z4 has jumped to Qualcomm’s latest 64-bit Snapdragon 810 processor.

 Chipset aside, the differences between the two devices are minimal.
 The Z4 has slimmed down from 7.3mm to 6.9mm thick and dropped 8g in weight to just 144g.